ImperialCollegeLondon/cdti_data_export/README.md

 ## Running

-We will need the full path for the input and output folders.
+You will need the full path for the input and output folders.

 - `<input_folder>` is the path to the folder where the DICOM files are located.
 - `<output_folder>` is the path to the folder where the nii files will be created.